 The WiFi4EU initiative is having a concrete impact on municipalities across Europe by promoting free access to Wi-Fi connectivity for citizens in public spaces including parks, squares, public buildings, libraries, health centres and museums.
-After two successful calls for applications, it is very interesting to see the physical spread of the municipalities that will benefit from EU funding under the WiFi4EU scheme.
+After three successful calls for applications, it is very interesting to see the map of the municipalities that will benefit from EU funding under the WiFi4EU scheme.

-The next time you will be travelling around Europe, don’t forget to check the map of WiFi4EU winners to know where you may be able to connect to the free and public WiFi4EU network!
+The next time you will be travelling around Europe, don’t forget to check the map of WiFi4EU winners and the list of winners to know where you may be able to connect to the free and public WiFi4EU network!

 You can find additional information on all applicants of Call 3 on INEA website.

 Austria | Belgium | Bulgaria | Cyprus | Czech Republic | Germany | Denmark | Estonia | Greece | Spain | Finland | France | Croatia | Hungary | Ireland | Iceland | Italy | Lithuania | Luxembourg | Latvia | Malta | Netherlands | Norway | Poland | Portugal | Romania | Sweden | Slovakia | Slovenia | United Kingdom